angelo-martinez/personalsite/src/pages/blog/enable-focus-only-on-tab-key-press.md

 url: focus_on_tab_only
 title: How to enable :focus only on tab key press with vanilla JS and GatsbyJS.
 date: 2020-08-19T00:26:47.997Z
-description: How to add focus to your web apps for keyboard only users and avoid it for mouse users.
+description: How to add focus to your web apps for keyboard only users and remove it for mouse users.
 featuredimage: /images/js-gatsby.jpg
 collections:
   - gatsbyjs
   - javascript
 ---
-Problem: You want to be accessible to your users by having keyboard focus on your GatsbyJS (or any other framework for that matter) page but you don't want the focus outlines to show when the user is using the mouse to navigate.
+**Problem:** You want to be accessible to your users by having keyboard focus on your GatsbyJS (or any other framework for that matter) page but you don't want the focus outlines to show when the user is using the mouse to navigate.

-Solution: You add an event listener to the body that detects if the user is using the mouse or the keyboard, if they are using the mouse then you add a class to the body that removes :focus styles.
+**Solution:** You add an event listener to the body that detects if the user is using the mouse or the keyboard.
+If they are using the mouse then you add a class to the body that removes `:focus` styles.

 ### **CSS:**